damog/feedbag/README.markdown

 ### Why did you build it?

-- Because I liked Benjamin Trott's Feed::Finder.
+- Because I liked Benjamin Trott's [Feed::Find](http://search.cpan.org/~btrott/Feed-Find-0.06/lib/Feed/Find.pm).
-- Because I thought it would be good to have Feed::Finder's functionality in Ruby.
+- Because I thought it would be good to have Feed::Find's functionality in Ruby.
 - Because I thought it was going to be easy to maintain.
-- Because I was going to use it on rFeed.
+- Because I was going to use it on [rFeed](http://github.com/damog/rfeed).
 - And finally, because I didn't know rfeedfinder existed :-)

+### Bugs

+Please, report bugs to [rt@support.axiombox.com](rt@support.axiombox.com) or directly to the author.

 ### Contribute